All Episodes

 I'm just being a nice guy here.

-You know, I always I tell a joke.
+You know, I always, I tell a joke.

-Let me let me tell a joke very quickly.
+Let me tell a joke very quickly.

-I've told it a couple times, set this story up.
+I've told it a couple times.

-God is watching the Oprah Winfrey show, and he says, you know, I have screwed up.
+God is watching the Oprah Winfrey Show, and he says, you know, I have screwed up.

 The human race has just failed.